 - As They Grow: Teaching Your Children How to Use Medicines Safely (Food and Drug Administration)

 - How to Give Your Child Medicine (American Academy of Family Physicians) Also in Spanish

-- Acetaminophen and Children: Why Dosage Matters (Mayo Foundation for Medical Education and Research) Also in Spanish
+- An Acetaminophen Overdose Is Serious and It Can Happen Easier Than You Might Think (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Danger of Antibiotic Overuse (For Parents) (Nemours Foundation) Also in Spanish

 - How to Safely Give Acetaminophen (Nemours Foundation)